flugg/laravel-responder/readme.md

 #### Registering the Facade

-If you like facades you may also append the `Responder` facade to the `aliases` key:
+If you like facades, you may also append the `Responder` facade to the `aliases` key:

 ```php
 'Responder' => Flugg\Responder\Facades\Responder::class